-Jenny Egardt, PhD student: Jenny’s project is about outdoor recreation in marine protected areas, and its potential effect on the environment.
-As a case study she is using the newly founded marine national park, Kosterhavet, where she will map activities associated with outdoor recreation and their effects on shallow coastal areas.
+Jenny Egardt, PhD student: Jenny’s project was about outdoor recreation in marine protected areas, and its potential effect on the environment.
+As a case study she used the newly founded marine national park, Kosterhavet, where she mapped activities associated with outdoor recreation and their effects on shallow coastal areas.

 Johan Eklöf, postdoc: Johan studied the consequences of climate change and biodiversity loss in seagrass systems.
 He is now a lecturer at Stockholm university (see web page).

-Knut Wester Kringstad: BSC.
-Exploring the pros and cons of polycultures in aquaculture.
+Knut Wester Kringstad, BSc thesis: Exploring the pros and cons of polycultures in aquaculture.

-Andreas Persson: BSc.
-Working with the effects of grazing on chain length in strains of a marine diatom.
+Andreas Persson, BSc thesis: Working with the effects of grazing on chain length in strains of a marine diatom.

-Jonas Ericson: MSc.
-‘Predator diversity and the functioning of intertidal communities’.
+Jonas Ericson, MSc thesis: ‘Predator diversity and the functioning of intertidal communities’.

-Fredrik Ljunghager: MSc.
-‘Effects of grazer diversity on algal communities’.
+Fredrik Ljunghager, MSc thesis: ‘Effects of grazer diversity on algal communities’.

-Johan Wallén: MSc.
-‘Intraspecific diversity of Balanus improvisus and settling success’.
+Johan Wallén, MSc thesis: ‘Intraspecific diversity of Balanus improvisus and settling success’.